pnugues/edap01/assignments/perceptron.md

 The assignment must be documented in the report, which should contain the following:

-*   The name of the author, the title of the assignment, and any relevant information on the front page.
+*   The name of the author, the title of the assignment, and any relevant information on the front page;
-*   A presentation of the assignment and the possible improvements you would have brought.
+*   A presentation of the assignment and the possible improvements you would have brought;
-*   A presentation of your implementation and how to run the executable.
+*   A presentation of your implementation and how to run the executable;
-*   A print-out of the example set(s) and the resulting weight vectors.
+*   A print-out of the example set(s) and the resulting weight vectors;
-*   Comments on the results you have obtained.
+*   Comments on the results you have obtained, including your cross validation;
 *   A short dissertation on the optimization algorithms from Ruder's paper.

 Please, typeset and format your report consistently.
 You must use Latex.
-Documents written using MS Word or any similar formats will not be considered.
+Documents written using MS Word or any similar format will not be considered.

-You may have a look to the code in the textbook code repository (or any other implementations), but the code you hand in must be your work.
+You may have a look at the code in the textbook code repository (or any other implementations), but the code you hand in must be your work.
 Do not include the code printout in the report -- the code is available in your solution directory anyway -- but only comments on its interesting parts.

 ## Programming Language and Environment

 You can use one of these two languages: Python3 (strongly preferred, and ideally in the form of Jupyter notebooks) or Java.
 No other programming language is allowed.
-Be sure that your programs comply with the standard coding style.
+Be sure that your programs comply with the Python standard coding style.
 You can check this with programming environments like PyCharm or read the PEP: https://www.python.org/dev/peps/pep-0008/.

 You must provide all the files and data needed to run the programs.
 To submit them, you can either:
 * Attach them to your submission message as a zip archive (strongly preferred);